lanzrein/compiler/readme.md

 ## Part 2 : Parser
 ### New files

 - lexerfiles : a folder containing the first part of the project, in case we need it at some point.
 - parser.y : This file is the file that will , with the help of bison, generate the parser code.
 It contains a grammar for our C language.

 ### Modified files

 - Makefile : has been modified to create a parser instead of a lexer
-- lexer.l : We modify it slightly so it links up with the parser.y file and gives the tokens to the parser.
+- lexer.l : We modify it slightly so it links up with the parser.y file and gives the tokens to the parser .

 ### Building instructions

 - make
 - ./parser file [debug]

 #### Notes

 - The same notes as for part 1 apply : a few warnings, and careful of the directory we use.